C.J. Cron Player Props: Rockies vs. Astros

-On Tuesday, C.J.
-Cron (.600 slugging percentage in past 10 games, including three home runs) and the Colorado Rockies face the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 8:40 PM ET.
+C.J.
+Cron -- with a slugging percentage of .588 in his past 10 games, including three home runs -- will be in action for the Colorado Rockies versus the Houston Astros, with Brandon Bielak on the hill, on July 19 at 3:10 PM ET.

-In his last game, he collected four RBI (going 1-for-5 with a home run) against the Yankees.
+In his most recent game, he racked up four RBI (going 1-for-5 with a home run) against the Yankees.

 C.J.
 Cron Game Info & Props vs. the Astros